MatteoLarrode/ExchangeRatePredictor/README.md

 Parameters of the function:
 - 'base': base currency [e.g. 'USD']
-- 'currency1': currency studied [e.g. 'EUR']
+- 'currency1': quote currency [e.g. 'EUR']
     - the currrency code must be included in quotation marks
     - the list of supported currency codes is available [here](https://fixer.io/symbols)
 - 'amount_of_days': length of the time period examined in days [e.g. 30]